-Team members who believe they have been subjected to any kind of discrimination or mistreatment that conflicts with the team's diversity policy and initiatives should seek out a teacher or administrator.
-All information shared with teachers and administrators will be treated with utmost respect and privacy for the individual expressing grievance.
+Team members who believe they have been subjected to any kind of discrimination or mistreatment that conflicts with the team's diversity policy and initiatives should seek out the Team Managers (ideally first) or school administrator.
+All information shared with Team Managers and administrators will be treated with utmost respect and confidentiality for the individual expressing grievance.